StepSavvy

 About This Policy

 This Consumer Health Data Privacy Policy is a standalone disclosure required by the Washington My Health My Data Act (RCW 19.373), Nevada Senate Bill 370, and the Connecticut Data Privacy Act.
 It describes how StepSavvy LLC ("StepSavvy," "we," "us," or "our") collects, uses, shares, and protects consumer health data.
+The App is currently distributed through an Apple App Store developer account held by Mahin Acharya, who operates the App on behalf of StepSavvy LLC pending transfer of that account to the LLC; references to "StepSavvy," "we," "us," or "our" include StepSavvy LLC and Mr. Acharya acting in that capacity.

 This policy is separate from and supplements our general Privacy Policy.
 Where this policy addresses consumer health data specifically, its terms govern.